yujie-o/robust-aigc-detection/README.md

 - `val2017/` contains real images from COCO val2017
 - `dalle/` contains AI-generated images from DALL-E Advanced

-The external evaluation dataset is kept separate from the training data.
+The WildFake subset is used only for external evaluation and is never used during training.

 ---